vorSherer/code-201-prework/prework/ubuntu/4_atom.md

 ### Install Atom Text Editor

-It's time to install [Atom](http://atom.io), a sophisticated text editor for code, markup and prose.
+It's time to install <a href="http://atom.io" target="_blank">Atom</a>, a sophisticated text editor for code, markup and prose.

 To get started, run the following command in your terminal to check your operating system’s type: